DanBrandt/solarEUV/README.md

 Running any of the EUV models is straightforward, as shown in the examples below.

-# Example 1: EUV Irradiance time series
+# Example 1: EUV Irradiance Time Series

 [Forthcoming]

-# Example 2: Running irradiance ensembles
+# Example 2: Running Irradiance Ensembles

 [Forthcoming]
 Due to the unique construction of NEUVAC, at present, we only recommend running ensembles for NEUVAC, and not any of the